Skip to main content

 The library ships with the following build variants:

-Dependencies includedModeES moduleCommonJS ⚠️IIFE (window.LightweightCharts)
+Dependencies includedModeES moduleIIFE (window.LightweightCharts)

-Yes (standalone)PRODlightweight-charts.standalone.production.mjs-lightweight-charts.standalone.production.js
+Yes (standalone)PRODlightweight-charts.standalone.production.mjslightweight-charts.standalone.production.js

-Yes (standalone)DEVlightweight-charts.standalone.development.mjs-lightweight-charts.standalone.development.js
+Yes (standalone)DEVlightweight-charts.standalone.development.mjslightweight-charts.standalone.development.js

 License and attribution

 The Lightweight Charts™ license requires specifying TradingView as the product creator.
+You should add the following attributes to a public page of your website or mobile application:

 Creating a chart